bu1th4nh/Code_Library/Utilities/cp_test_generator/README.md

 # Test Generating Template and Supporting Library

-It's **Visual Studio** and **GCC** - compatible for generating test for programming contests.
+This is **Visual Studio** and **GCC** - compatible for generating test for programming contests.
 Up to now it can only generate fundamental data type such as integers, strings,floating-point number and Big Integers.
 And there will have more option in the future such as graphs, maze, etc...
 I use Mersenne MT19937 pseudo-random generator for producing more "random" output.
 You can find more information [here](https://en.wikipedia.org/wiki/Mersenne_Twister)

 ## The Test Library File - `test_lib.h`
 This file contains all of the necessary function to generate data with many option available.